 In addition to its founders and incorporators, several prominent residents of the community have been responsible for the banks leadership over the years, including: Marcus L. Crum, Lee H. Skiles, W.J.
 Devlin, Maria Petefish Prather, Seth F. McClintick, Wm.
 M. Yaple, Dr. H.A.
 Snow, C.K.
 Heidbreder, Reginald Jokisch, David B. Finney, Jr., John Byus, George Barkley Bley, Mary Arline Bley, Harold A. Davis, Vernon Anderson, and Donald Newell.

-The current Directors include Nancy Bley Cowen, Chairman of the Board, Stanley D. Fulton, Donald D. Gillmore, Steve D. Bitner, Ron E. Brockhouse, Thomas J. Prather, Paul A. Reynolds, and Eldon K. Leinberger.
+The current Directors include Nancy Bley Cowen, Chairman of the Board, Stanley D. Fulton, Paul M. Brown, Steve D. Bitner, Ron E. Brockhouse, Paul A. Reynolds, and Eldon K. Leinberger.
 Paul A. Reynolds is currently serving as President and as a member of the Board of Directors.
-Janet Davidsmeier Bentley is the Executive Vice President, Christopher J. Barrett is Vice President, Stephanie Parlier is Assistant Vice President, Eldon Leinberger is the Division President of Mason County and Paul Brown is the Division President of Menard County.
+Janet Davidsmeier Bentley is the Executive Vice President, Christopher J. Barrett is the Division President of Cass County, Eldon Leinberger is the Division President of Mason County and Paul Brown is the Division President of Menard County.

 From the humble beginning in a second story office on the town square in 1870 to a dynamic company with over $200,000,000 in assets 150 years later, the bank has prospered by serving the financial needs in Cass, Mason and Menard Counties of Illinois.